The Car (1977 film): Reception and home media

-The film was panned by critics, citing poor dialogue and acting.
-The film holds a 28% approval rating from Rotten Tomatoes based on 18 reviews.

 Vincent Canby of The New York Times wrote that the film "has all the ingredients of a parody, although someone has made the mistake of doing it straight."
 Chicago Tribune film critic Gene Siskel gave the film one star out of four and wrote, "What's worse than the rotten acting is that 'The Car' makes absolutely no sense as a story.
-In some scenes the car is presented as a supernatural being, able to materialize at will.
-In other scenes however, the car is hopelessly realistic.
+In some scenes, the car is presented as a supernatural being, able to materialize at will.
+In other scenes, however, the car is hopelessly realistic.
 Even more surprising is the poor quality of the film's special effects."

 Arthur D. Murphy of Variety wrote, " 'The Car' is a total wreck.
 Story concerns a phantom auto on a killing spree (allegory, anyone?) in a small western town where everybody overacts badly."
 Kevin Thomas of the Los Angeles Times wrote that the film's "various special effects are superior," but stated, "With often laughable dialogue—some of it deleted after previews—the film's appeal is limited to the undiscriminating seeking a new sensation."
 Gary Arnold of The Washington Post called it "a blatant, pitiful attempt to recycle elements from superior scare vehicles," namely Duel and Jaws.
 John Gillett of The Monthly Film Bulletin stated that the film "manages to be a fairly brisk thriller" when the action was focused on the car, but lamented that director Silverstein "has been saddled with one of those small-town family scripts complete with Deputy Sheriff romping with his schoolteacher friend, a drink-and-neurosis-ridden police force, and some generally strained acting by a less than starry cast."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.

 The Car was released in standard definition and without additional features on VHS and DVD by Anchor Bay Entertainment on July 20, 1999.
 Arrow Films released The Car on Blu-ray on December 15, 2015.
 The Blu-ray release features the first HD 1080p transfer of the film, as well as commentary and additional features.

+In popular culture

+Several television series have paid homage to the film, particularly in animated sitcoms.
+In the Futurama episode "The Honking", the character Bender transforms into a demonic car whose appearance was inspired by the car of the film.
+In the subplot of the American Dad! episode "Virtual In-Stanity", Roger becomes a limo driver, and uses the car to kill a group of fraternity brothers who stiffed him on his $20 fee.
+The American drama television series Supernatural also paid homage to the film in "Route 666", which involved a ghost truck involved in a string of racially motivated murders.

-Spinoff
+Spinoff sequel

 In 2019, 42 years after the original film, a spinoff sequel (also starring Ronny Cox, but as a different character) was released called The Car: Road to Revenge to negative reviews by audiences and critics alike.